adaogomesl/Leticia-LopezLab/Molcas/Dynamics/Dynamics.md

 ```
 ![dbh-unsub-pop](https://github.com/adaogomesl/Leticia-LopezLab/assets/100699955/ac8a2797-5bb4-4e5f-aa79-b7e274ef02b2)

-The timestep of half life of S0 and S1 will be printed
-To compute the time constant, divide by 2
+The timestep of the half-life of S0 and S1 will be printed, to compute the time constant, divide by 2.

 ### Spaghetti Plots
+1. Extract geometrical parameters, ```.json```file created
 ```
-python3 HOP-FSSH.py -x 04-
+python3 HOP-FSSH.py -x 04-geometricalpar
 ```